 This stylish black caddy from Wayfair hangs over the top of your shower, looks cute and is great for storing toiletries.

-4. Hide bathroom storage behind a mirrored wall cabinet
+4. Hide small bathroom storage behind a mirrored wall cabinet

 This compact Jarrow Wall Cabinet is doubly functional: not only does it contain multiple, customisable shelves, but it also has a mirrored front (that really does look like a smartly framed mirror.
 Available at Neptune.